prokhororlov/prokhororlov/README.md

 - Implemented lightweight full-screen CSS animations and agnostic state management
 - Designed monorepository architecture and optimized resources, code, and network requests
 - Established build/deploy processes and conducted releases
 - Created technical documentation and conducted technical interviews
+- Crafted a supper effective offline [images optimizer](https://github.com/prokhororlov/image-optimizer)
+- Made usefull [repo to file](https://github.com/prokhororlov/repo2file) tool for packing any project codebase to a single file for uploading as a context to AI

 ### **Middle Frontend Developer** @ Compass
 May 2020-Mar 2021